We offer free shipping within the United States on orders of $95 or more

 As a U.S. national, joining a foreign military organization was a huge risk.
 It could mean a loss of U.S. citizenship.
 This fear put many people off signing up with the British or French military.

-But joining via the French Foreign Legion didn’t result in the revocation of U.S citizenship.
-This was enough to encourage some Americans to discretely join the French Air Service.
+But joining via the French Foreign Legion didn’t go against President Wilson's U.S Neutrality policy.
+This route was enough to encourage some Americans to discretely join the French Air Service.

 These Americans were the first U.S. aviators to see combat in WW1 operating in bombing and reconnaissance roles.